umbraco/rfcs/cms/0022-ui-library.md

 ***Element name prefix***

-In regards to choosing the prefix for element names ("<uui-...>") We have considered other and shorter prefixes (u-, ui-, umb-) but have not chosen so to avoid eventual collision.
-We see many other UI Libraries using a single letter or a very short prefix and we don't want to collide with such, enabling usage of such libraries.
+In regards to choosing the prefix for element names ("<uui-...>") We have considered other and shorter prefixes (u-, ui-, umb-) but uui- still looks like the best option in order to avoid potential collisions.
+We see many other UI Libraries using a single letter or a very short prefix and we want enable usage of such libraries.
 The use of "umb-" would collide with existing backOffice elements.

 ## Unresolved Issues